syb0rg/Khronos/README.md

 - [tritium](https://syb0rg.github.io/tritium.io/): a free, premium quality speech synthesis engine written completely in C.

-If CMake and git are installed, Khronos will handle the downloading of all of the other dependencies (if they are not already installed on the system).
+If CMake and Git are installed, Khronos will handle the downloading of all of the other dependencies (if they are not already installed on the system).

 ---